georgit/dist-sys-exercises/lec-5/README.md

 In order to address scalability, we randomly select a conversion server, so all the available conversion servers share the load.
 Random selection gives almost equal chance to every conversion server.

+####The Client
+Compile: javac convClient.java
+Run: java convClient ft in 100
+Our client connects with the proxy server.
+Therefore, the convClient file stores the host address and port number of the proxy server.